cjacker/opensource-toolchain-gd32vf103/README.md

 *   Xpack riscv toolchain

-[xpack-dev-tools](https://github.com/xpack-dev-tools/riscv-none-elf-gcc-xpack/) provde a prebuilt toolchain for riscv. you can download it from https://github.com/xpack-dev-tools/riscv-none-elf-gcc-xpack/. up to this tutorial written, the lastest version is '12.2.0', after download finished, extract it and add path to PATH env, for example:
+[xpack-dev-tools](https://github.com/xpack-dev-tools/riscv-none-elf-gcc-xpack/) provde a prebuilt toolchain for riscv. you can download it from https://github.com/xpack-dev-tools/riscv-none-elf-gcc-xpack/.
+The lastest version is '12.2.0', Download and extract it:

 ```
 sudo mkdir -p /opt/xpack-riscv-toolchain
 sudo tar xf xpack-riscv-none-elf-gcc-12.2.0-3-linux-x64.tar.gz -C /opt/xpack-riscv-toolchain --strip-components=1
 ```

-and add `/opt/xpack-riscv-toolchain/bin` to PATH env according to your shell.
+And add `/opt/xpack-riscv-toolchain/bin` to PATH env according to your shell.

 **NOTE**, the target triplet of xpack riscv toolchain is **`riscv-none-elf`**.